elaxys/android-websocket-client/README.md

 Running the test application
 ----------------------------
-The test application when executed shows a panel in the top area of the screen and a menu with test commands and options.
+The test application when executed shows a panel in the top area of the screen and a menu with test commands.
 The panel shows in the first line the current status of the client and the following lines can show the last error or the communication statistics.

+The TX line indicates:
+- Number of transmitted frames
+- Number of bytes sent
+- Number of payload bytes sent
+- Number of frames in transmission queue

+The RX line indicates:
+- Number of received frames
+- Number of bytes received
+- Number of payload bytes received

 ![app_menu.png](/app_menu.png)